+The Smart Metering Installation Code of Practice specifies the minimum standards for Members to follow in relation to the Customer facing aspects of the installation of Smart Metering Systems.
 The aim of the Code is for the Customer experience of the installation process to be positive, to protect Customers during the process, for Customers to be given appropriate assurances over what will take place during the installation process, and to deliver Programme benefits, including long term behavioural changes.